Skip to main content

 Tax-Advantaged Account

-Any investment account that offers tax benefits — tax-deferred growth (401k, traditional IRA), tax-free growth (Roth IRA, HSA), or tax-free income (529 plans, municipal bonds).
+Any investment account that gives you a tax break—whether that's tax-deferred growth (401k, traditional IRA), tax-free growth (Roth IRA, HSA), or tax-free income (529 plans, municipal bonds).

-The optimal order for funding tax-advantaged accounts is generally: 1) Employer 401(k) match (free money, always capture this first), 2) HSA if eligible (triple tax benefit), 3) Roth IRA or backdoor Roth, 4) Maximize 401(k)/403(b) contributions, 5) 529 plans if applicable, 6) Taxable brokerage for anything beyond these limits.
+A solid order for funding these: 1) your employer's 401(k) match—that's free money, always grab it, 2) HSA if you're eligible (triple tax benefit—deductible going in, tax-free growth, tax-free for medical expenses), 3) Roth IRA or backdoor Roth, 4) max out 401(k)/403(b), 5) 529 if you need it, 6) taxable brokerage for anything beyond.

 Frequently Asked Questions